 When Phoenix had its breakout release, the band was already a veteran group.

-The French indie pop rockers put out three albums before 2009's “Wolfgang Amadeus Phoenix” became a hit, with songs such as the infinitely catchy “1901” and romantic “Lisztomania” (in the sense that it's about Romantic German composer Franz Liszt).
+The French indie pop band, which headlines Lollapalooza on Sunday, put out three albums before 2009′s “Wolfgang Amadeus Phoenix” became a hit with songs such as the infinitely catchy “1901″ and romantic “Lisztomania” (in the sense that it’s about Romantic German composer Franz Liszt).

 Following up with this year’s lush, layered and, let’s be honest, super-fun “Bankrupt!” must have been a daunting task for the band, which quickly went from playing clubs to headlining the country’s biggest festivals after releasing “Wolfgang Amadeus Phoenix.”

-Phoenix, which headlined Chicago's Lollapalooza over the weekend, will bring its tour to the Omaha Music Hall on Tuesday night.
-We caught up with singer Thomas Mars to talk about the band's journey since rocketing from obscure to must-hear.
+After Sunday’s headlining performance, Phoenix brings its tour to the Omaha Music Hall on Tuesday (with Omaha dance-pop favorite Icky Blossoms), and we caught up with singer Thomas Mars to talk about the band’s journey since rocketing from obscure to must-hear.

-Answer.
-Yes, definitely.
-We did three albums before that one, and we never experienced anything like that.
+A. Yes, definitely.
+We did three albums before that one and we never experienced anything like that.
 We had a few songs that were popular here and there in different countries, but we never experienced that level.
 “Wolfgang,” it translated live, too.
 There was a sea of people watching us.

 We’re still surprised.
 It’s just very bad for your mental health.
 If you take it for granted then you have no sense. (laughs)